soto-nicole/sem-coursework/use-cases/use-case-1.md

 1. Marketing team receive a request to find highly populated countries in a specific area to expand their organization's customer base.
 2. Marketing employee pinpoints the specific area of the world to receive country population data for.
 3. Marketing employee extracts population data for the required areas.
-4. Marketing employee recommends new countries with high populations in a report which the business could see benefit from expanding into.
+4. Marketing employee recommends new countries with high populations in a report which the business could see benefit from expanding into, as well as low population countries where sales may not be as effective.

 ## EXTENSIONS